junwchoi85/insugate/README.md

 ### **Project Overview**

-This project is the complete rebuild of the Insugate website, replacing the legacy PHP system with a modern, cloud-native architecture in a single, large-scale deployment event (Big Bang approach).
+This readme describes the project of rebuild of the Insugate website, replacing the legacy PHP system with a modern, cloud-native architecture in a single, large-scale deployment event (Big Bang approach).
 The goal is to establish a robust and scalable platform with enhanced functionality, improved performance, and a superior user experience.

 ### **1. Current System Analysis (Legacy)**

 The existing system is a monolithic application with a mixed technology stack of PHP, MySQL, and Java/JSP, running on an Apache/Tomcat environment.
 This architecture has reached its technical limits in terms of scalability and maintenance.

-* **Technology Stack**: PHP (EUC-KR encoded), MySQL, jQuery, JavaScript.
+* **Technology Stack**: PHP, MySQL, jQuery, JavaScript.
 * **Core Functionality**: The system manages guarantee insurance applications and related administrative tasks.
 * **Architecture**: The core system is tightly coupled, making feature development and maintenance difficult.